Couple Therapy Questions To Expect During Your First Session

 If one person simply cannot see a future with the other, then that means that it is either over or there is significant work to be done.
 Ideally, you will both be able to see a future where you are both happy and healthy.
 Either way, you will need to answer this question truthfully so that you can work on finding a future that will make you both happy.
 Trying to align your goals for the future may not always be easy, but it becomes simpler when you can speak with your partner openly about their desires.

-Emotionally Focused Therapy May Be Right For You
+Emotionally Focused Strategies May Be Right For You

 There is a couples therapy method that has proven to be very effective at helping to deescalate situations.
 Emotionally focused therapy involves helping people to focus on the present rather than focusing on past issues or problems.
 Many of the issues that couples are having are based on past problems and actions.
 The anger and resentment that has come about due to those problems needs to be dealt with to move forward.